-In this article, I will teach you how you can make stronger compositions that show the relation between Earth and sky through mountain photography.
+In this article, I will teach you how you can make stronger compositions through mountain photography.

-Your destination and ultimately your photo, are determined by the rock, age, and shape of the mountains in a specific mountain range.
+Your destination and photo, are determined by the rock, age, and shape of the mountains in a specific mountain range.

-The most easterly tip that bears the name is Polhograjski Dolomiti, although that barely resembles the Mordor-esque qualities of the summits in Italy.
+The most easterly tip that bears the name is Polhograjski Dolomiti.
+Although it barely resembles the Mordor-esque qualities of the summits in Italy.

 If there’s one place of endless mountain photography inspiration, it’s the Scottish Highlands.
 From the rounded domes in the Cairngorms to the spiny Black Cuillin on Skye, these diverse mountains offer amazing views.

-This positively enormous mountain range on the Scandinavian peninsula is about 1800 km from north to south.
+This enormous mountain range on the Scandinavian peninsula is about 1800 km from north to south.

 To bring more variation in your portfolio, it’s a good idea to mix up viewpoints and perspectives.